July 25

 Goodyear’s Breakthrough

 Charles Goodyear, determined to make the new material durable, performed a series of experiments and stumbled on two major breakthroughs.
 One was the application of nitric acid to the material which smoothed and dried it.
-The second led to the development of durable rubber products and a slew of modern applications still in use today: vulcanization.
+The second led to the development of durable rubber products and many modern applications still in use today: vulcanization.

 Wheel Booms